Schedule 8 medicine treatment

 What is an authority, why does your doctor need to apply for one and what do they mean (conditions, and limits to prescribing and by whom)?

-An authority is a legal document granted by the Minister for Health and Ageing which allows your doctor to treat you with specified drugs of dependence.
+An authority is a legal document granted by the Minister for Health and Wellbeing which allows your doctor to treat you with specified drugs of dependence.

 Your doctor needs to apply for an authority to legally prescribe drugs of dependence in accordance with the South Australian Controlled Substances Act 1984.